lukegun/mecsim_utils/README.md

 # TODO

 - Finish up the unit tests for this component
-    1. Hetrogeneous reactions,
-    2. complex Homogeneous
     3. MULTI AC cases
     4. DC cases including Capacitance linear and non-linear
-    5. Comlplex hetrogeneous (mediated catalyse)
+    5. Comlplex hetrogeneous (mediated catalyse (three steps of catalyse))
     6. Marcus-hush

 - MOVE HARM CALC INTO A SINGLE CLASS